autocore-ai/autocore_pcu_doc/docs/Pcu_setup.md

 4. Plug and boot

+    Make sure to connect Jmp 1-3 to right position (2-3) before you start.
 Now you can plug in the SD card to PCU and power up.
 The system should be ready to work.
 Please be noted that the image only contains OS and middle-ware, if you would like to use more functionalities, please install AutoCore SDK follow this guide: [PCU SDK installation](Sdk_installation.md)

 5. If you need to reset